by W. Tracy Parnell © 2024

 Saturday, August 19, 1939, 6:00 AM: Robert Oswald Sr. dies suddenly (Armstrong, 16).

-Sunday, August 20, 1939, 4:00 PM: Robert Oswald Sr. is buried at Cypress Grove Cemetery in New Orleans (Armstrong, 16.
+Sunday, August 20, 1939, 4:00 PM: Robert Oswald Sr. is buried at Cypress Grove Cemetery in New Orleans (Armstrong, 16).
 Marguerite Oswald told Evelyn Strickman at Youth House that she had buried her husband the same day to avoid undue stress and her husband's relatives were so upset by this that they never spoke to her again.
 Several prominent books have quoted her and understandably assumed this was the last word on the circumstances of Mr. Oswald's demise.
 But John Armstrong located a death notice from the New Orleans Times-Picayune that showed he was buried the day after he died.
 This was still quite fast, but apparently not that unusual for the time as Armstrong notes that three of the nine deaths that were published at the same time were also next day burials.
 Armstrong also points out that Marguerite's assertion that the Oswald family refused to have anything to do with her was not entirely true either since after Robert Sr.'s death, Harvey Oswald not only signed an affidavit attesting to LHO's birth date, but also was a witness at his baptism (Armstrong 16).
-This seems to be just another example among many of Marguerite lying to gain sympathy).
+This seems to be just another example among many of Marguerite trying to gain sympathy.

 Deaths: On Saturday morning, August 19, 1939, at 6 o'clock.
 Robert Lee Oswald, beloved husband of Marguerite Claverie, father of Robert Lee Jr., stepfather of John Edward Pic, brother of Thomas H., William and Harvey F. Oswald, Mrs. A.P.
 Barre, Mrs. Edmond Carter, Mrs. James Coker of New York City, son of Mary Harvey and the late William Oswald.
 Funeral services were held from the funeral home of Pat J. McMahon-Coburn Company, 2305 Canal Street, corner of North Miro Street, on Sunday afternoon, August 20, 1939 at 4 o’clock.
 Interment in Cypress Grove cemetery.